d9pouces/PolyArchiv/README.md

 The simplest way is to use `pip`:

     $ pip install nagiback

+Some commands are available:
+display the current configuration, local and remote repositories, sources and backup status

+    $ nagiback show [-C /my/config/dir] [--verbose]

+backup data.
+If you set a frequency, repositories that are not out-of-date are not run (unless you specified `--force`)

+    $ nagiback backup [-C /my/config/dir] [--force]

+display all available engines (and their options if you specified `--verbose`)

+    $ nagiback help [--verbose]

 Configuration
 -------------

 The default configuration directory is /etc/nagiback.
-However, if you installed it in a virtualenv, then its default config dir is $VIRTUALENV/etc/nagiback.
+However, if you installed it in a virtualenv, then its default config dir is `$VIRTUALENV/etc/nagiback`.
 Otherwise, you can specify another config dir with `nagiback -C /my/config/dir`.

 This directory contains configuration files for local repositories